-The title of this 148th episode is Liberal v Evangelical
+The title of this 138th episode is Liberal v Evangelical

 Schleiermacher was born in a pious Moravian home, but as a young man, he imbibed the rationalism of the Enlightenment and became an ardent apologist for accommodating Christianity to popular society.
-As a professor of the newly founded University of Berlin, he insisted debates over proofs of God’s existence, the authority of Scriptures, and the possibility of miracles weren’t the issue they ought to focus on.
+As a professor of the newly founded University of Berlin, he insisted debates over proofs of God’s existence, the authority of Scripture, and the possibility of miracles weren’t the issues they ought to focus on.
 He said that the heart of religion had always been feeling, rather than rational proofs.
 God is not a theory used to explain the universe.
 Rather, God is to be experienced as a living reality.
 For Schleiermacher, religion isn’t a creed to be pondered by the rational mind.
-It’s based more on intuition & a feeling of dependence.
+It’s based on intuition and a feeling of dependence.

 Orthodox Christians who identified religion with creedal doctrines, Schleiermacher maintained, would lose the battle for the Faith in the Modern world because those creeds were no longer rationally acceptable.
-Religion need to find a new base.
+Religion needed to find a new base.
 He located it in feelings.

 In Schleiermacher’s theology, the center of religion shifts from Scripture to experience.
-So, the Biblical criticism we looked at in the last episode can’t harm Christianity, since the real message of the Bible speaks to individual’s own subjective pursuit of the divine.
-The Bible doesn’t need to be factual or true, as long as it effects the feeling of dependence that is the spark that leads to spiritual illumination.
+So, the Biblical criticism we looked at in the last episode can’t harm Christianity, since the real message of the Bible speaks to an individual’s own subjective pursuit of the divine.
+The Bible doesn’t need to be factual or true, as long as it affects the feeling of dependence that is the spark that leads to spiritual illumination.

 For Ritschl, religion had to be practical.
 It began with the question, “What must I do to be saved?”
 But he eschewed the merely theoretical.
 So the question “What must I do to be saved?” can’t just mean, “How do I get to heaven after I die?”
-Ritschl said salvation meant living a new life, free from sin, selfishness, fear, & guilt.
+Ritschl said salvation meant living a new life, free from sin, selfishness, fear, and guilt.

 Ritschl’s practical Christianity had to be built on fact, so he welcomed the search for the historical Jesus we talked about in the last episode.
-The great fact of the Christian Faith is the impact Jesus has made on history.
+The great fact of the Christian Faith is the impact Jesus made on history.
 Nature, he maintained, gives an ambiguous understanding of God while History presents us with moments and movements that convey meaning.

-Ritschl asserted that religion rests on human values, not science.
+Ritschl asserted religion rests on human values, not science.
 Science conveys facts, things as they are.
 Religion weighs those facts and attributes more or less value to them.

 Many Christians of the late 19th C considered Ritschl’s work helpful.
 It freed them from the destructive impact of the increasingly secular pursuits of history and science.
 It allowed biblical criticism to use scientific methodology in determining things like authorship, date, and the meaning of Scripture.
 But it recognized religion is more than facts.
 Values aren’t under the purview of science; that’s religion’s turf.